optiver/courier/readme.md

 ## How to use

 1. Create a `deps.json`.
-2. Run `courier` from your shell.
+2. Run `courier`.
 3. Check-in `deps.json` and `pins.json` (created by courier)
-4. To obtain the exact same dependencies later, run `courier -reproduce`.
+4. To obtain the exact same dependencies later, run `courier --reproduce`.

 ## Installing